 - Season – Mix the seasoning and add it to the gyro meat.

 - Assemble – Roll your pita bread and fill with the spiced mushroom meat and all the additions you choose.
 Enjoy!

-- Make it spicy – You can add a bit of crushed red pepper either to the mushroom mixture or the tzatziki sauce to give it a kick.
+- Make it spicy – You can add a bit of crushed red pepper or chili powder either to the mushroom mixture or the tzatziki sauce to give it a kick.

 - 4 Flatbreads (Pita Bread)